FuelMarble mineral sphere — coolant-based fuel efficiency device developed at Kurume Institute of Technology

 Surface tension creates air barriers.

-With FuelMarble active: coolant surface tension is reduced, the thermal boundary layer is eliminated, and combustion wall temperature drops by 8–12°C — enabling more complete fuel combustion on every engine cycle.
+With FuelMarble active: coolant surface tension is reduced, the thermal boundary layer is eliminated, and combustion wall temperature drops by 8–12°C (thermocouple-measured) — enabling more complete fuel combustion on every engine cycle.

 Combustion Science